 Water tanks on board hold 400 litres of fresh water and will last for 3-5 days.
 You can fill up at the water buoy in the eastern arm.
 This is operated by the Whangaroa Coast Guard.
 In addition, the Maple Leaf will have fuel and spare tanks on board.
 Fuel is included in your charter price.

 What about keeping food cool?

-The houseboat is fitted with a gas 12V fridge and freezer.
+The houseboat is fitted with a fridge and freezer.
 In addition there is a 20L chilly bin on board.
 Block and crushed ice may be purchased in Kaeo or from the Gumstore at Totara North.

 What do I do with my rubbish?

 We have a take on/take off policy.
 Everything the charter group takes on board, they must also remove at the end of the charter.
 This includes rubbish and organic food waste.
 Our policy is to reduce, recycle, reuse.
 Experience shows the amount of rubbish created can be greatly reduced by giving some thought as to what to bring, for example, cans are easier to recycle than bottles.
 We supply rubbish bags.
 There is a recycling station at Totara North that accepts recyclables free of charge.